A Network Formation Model Based on Subgraphs: Introduction

-Given this void, a literature spanning several disciplines (sociology, statistics, economics, and computer science) turned to exponential random graph models -- henceforth ``ERGMs'' -- to meet these challenges.
+Given the importance of clustering and other local network architectures in many applications, a literature spanning several disciplines (sociology, statistics, economics, and computer science) turned to using exponential random graph models---henceforth ``ERGMs''.
 ERGMs admit link interdependencies and have become the workhorse models for estimating network formation.\footnote{These grew from work on what were known as Markov models (e.g., \citet{frank1986markov}) or $p*$ models (e.g., \citet{wasserman1996logit}).
-An alternative approach is to work with regression models at the link (dyadic) level, but to allow for dependent error terms, as in the ``MRQAP'' approach (e.g., see \citet{krackhardt1988mrqap}).
-That approach, however, is not designed for identifying the incidence of particular patterns of network relationships that may be implied by various social or economic theories of the type that we wish to address here.} However, from the onset of the use of these models, people realized that the parameter estimates could be very unstable on all except very small networks.
-It turns out that these issues of instability are not simply a software issue: it has been shown that maximum likelihood and Bayesian estimators of the parameters are not be computationally feasible nor consistent for important classes of such models -- effectively the ERGMs that include the link dependencies of interest -- and so parameter estimates cannot be trusted in general (nor can the standard errors), except in cases in which the models are degenerate.
-For details see \citet*{bhamidi2008mixing,shalizi2012,chandrasekhar-jackson}.
+An alternative is to work with regression models at the link level, but to allow for dependent error terms, as in the ``MRQAP'' approach (e.g., \citet{krackhardt1988mrqap}). } However, from the onset of the use of ERGMs, researchers realized that the parameter estimators could be unstable on all except excessively small networks.
+It has been shown that maximum likelihood and Bayesian estimators are not computationally tractable (the required Gibbs sampler will take exponential time to mix) nor consistent for important classes of such models---and in particular for the ERGMs that include many link dependencies of interest (and neither parameter estimators nor standard errors can be trusted).
+For details see \citet*{bhamidi2008mixing,shalizi2012,chandrasekhar-jackson}.\footnote{Recent work has made progress on both the speed of convergence of estimation algorithms as well as characterizing the asymptotic distribution of sufficient statistics in some classes of ERGMs that avoid extensive link dependencies (see e.g., \cite*{mele2017structuraldense,mele2017structural,mele2017approximate}).}